 - Throwing away damaged merchandise or items: Do not throw away merchandise that has been damaged or damaged items that you had to replace (like shingles, drywall, etc.) until your adjuster has been able to document the extent of your loss.
 Like the structures of your business, damaged merchandise and other items are evidence of the severity of your loss.
 If you begin cleaning up the business before the adjuster arrives, you need to preserve a pile of the damaged merchandise and items somewhere on your business’s property so that the adjuster is able to inspect these items.

 - Accepting your insurance company’s first offer in settlement: Your insurer generates profits by collecting more money in premiums than it pays out in claims.
 Expect that your insurance company’s first settlement offer will be too low to adequately compensate you.
 If the company’s first settlement offer is too low, you should not be shy about declining the offer and insisting on the actual value of your loss.
 Any amount you request for settlement of your claim should be backed up with objective evidence, such as repair bills or estimates, receipts, etc. The more evidence you can amass as to the extent of your loss, the more success you are likely to have in negotiating a higher settlement amount.
-A plaintiff’s insurance claim attorney may be able to assist you in negotiating a better settlement offer with the insurance company.
+An experienced insurance claim attorney may be able to assist you in negotiating a better settlement offer with the insurance company.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].